How to Conduct a Two-Way ANOVA in R?

 # Male 10 10 10

-Before we even fit the two-way ANOVA model, we can gain a better understanding of the data by finding the mean and standard deviation of weight loss for each of the six treatment groups using the dplyr package:
+Before fitting any formal statistical model, it is best practice to perform Exploratory Data Analysis (EDA).
+This step helps us gain a crucial preliminary understanding of the data distribution by calculating descriptive statistics, such as the mean and standard deviation of weight loss for each of the six distinct treatment groups, using the dplyr package in R.

 #load dplyr package